Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Plunge Router for Router Sled

-While any router over 2-1/4 horsepower will work for a sled its best to start with the basics: these tools require a large diameter bit up to 3-inches in diameter.
+While any router over 2-1/4 horsepower will work for a sled, it’s best to start with the basics: these tools require a significant bit up to 3 inches in diameter.

-And as you start to make pass after pass over the surface of the wood precise height adjustments will be important.
+And as you start to pass after passing over the surface of the wood, precise height adjustments will be necessary.

 Which makes the following key features important: